LinkedIn Skills Guide

 Clean Out Skills Aggressively Get rid of common skills like “Microsoft Office” or “Communication” right away.
 This removes Skill Overload and makes sure your profile shows you are a top professional.

-Build Your Stackable Specialty Point Choose a small set of very specific abilities that act as a Technical Index for Search.
+Build Your Stackable Specialty Point Choose a small set of focused abilities that act as a Technical Index for Search.
 This puts you forward as an expert for one specific business issue, not just a general job applicant.

 Focus on Important Signals Pin just the three skills that show your biggest accomplishments.
 This fixes the Signal Noise Problem and forces recruiters to see your most important expertise right away.